doublemoulinet/Morrowind-Modular-Mod-Guide/GAMEPLAY.md

 1. [Security Enhanced](https://www.nexusmods.com/morrowind/mods/47038?tab=files)

 ## Optional New Mechanics
-These mods add either new game mechanics or modify existing mechanics beyond the scope of fixing vanilla oversights.
+These mods add new game mechanics.
 These tend to make the game more hardcore (ex., Immersive Mining, Realistic Repair).
 Optional, but strongly recommended!
 1. [Give a Gift](https://github.com/NullCascade/morrowind-mods)
 	- Click “Clone or download” the zip of all NullCascade’s Morrowind mods
 	- Unzip, selected Give a Gift and install